rust-lang/blog.rust-lang.org/content/inside-rust/unite-for-clippy/index.md

 ## What does this mean

-Once a contributor opens a pull request, we propose them to review another contributor’s pull request.
-That way each contributor reviews at least once pull request and nobody’s contributions get stale.
+Once a contributor opens a pull request, we propose they review another contributor’s pull request.
+That way each contributor reviews at least one pull request and nobody’s contributions get stale.

 The underlying mechanism looks like this: Once a contributor opens a pull request,